 SELECT CampaignId, AdGroupId, Id, Criteria, CriteriaType, QualityScore FROM CRITERIA_PERFORMANCE_REPORT WHERE Status IN [ENABLED, PAUSED] and HasQualityScore='TRUE'

-The following table summarizes the differences in behavior introduced in v201607
+The following table summarizes the behavior introduced in v201607 for

 |Has a valid quality score||Between